boriskaus/MagmaThermoKinematics.jl/README.md

 > **Warning**
 >
 > Code users are fully responsible for the results they publish.
-There are many things that can go wrong with numerical modelling even if you use a well-benchmarked code (too low resolution, don't check timestep convergence, poor nonlinear convergence, used beyond what the software was developed for, etc. etc. - we have seen many epic failures over the years).
+There are many things that can go wrong with numerical modelling, even if you use a well-benchmarked code (too low resolution, don't check timestep convergence, poor nonlinear convergence, used beyond what the software was developed for, etc. etc. - we have seen many epic failures over the years).
 If you want us to double-check, you can send is your manuscript before you submit.